matheo2027/R-Type/Readme.md

 This project of the Advanced C++ knowledge unit will introduce you to networked video game development, and will give you the opportunity to explore advanced development techniques as well as to learn good software engineering practices.

 The goal is to implement a multi-threaded server and a graphical client for a well-known legacy video game called R-Type, using a game engine of your own design.
-First, you will develop the core architecture of the game and deliver a working prototype, and in a second time, you will expand several aspects the prototype to the next level, exploring specialized areas of your choice from a list of proposed options.

 ### Technologies